Carolyn Clark v. Simmons Bank

 Docket No.: 19-284

-On September 5, 2019, a Simmons Bank Teller filed a federal lawsuit in the United States District Court for the Eastern District of Arkansas, asserting that Simmons Bank failed to pay her and hundreds of other Simmons Bank employees overtime wages as required under the Fair Labor Standards Act and Arkansas Minimum Wage Act.
+On September 5, 2019, a Simmons Bank Teller filed a federal lawsuit in the United States District Court for the Eastern District of Arkansas, alleging that Simmons Bank failed to pay her and hundreds of other Simmons Bank employees overtime wages as required under the Fair Labor Standards Act and Arkansas Minimum Wage Act.
 Specifically, the Named Plaintiff alleges that Simmons Bank failed to pay her and other employees for performing opening procedures to open Simmons Bank’s branches each morning, including but not limited to waiting for co-workers to arrive on the premises.

 Swartz Swidler, LLC has taken this case on a contingency fee.
 It may be entitled to receive attorney’s fees and costs from Simmons Bank should there be a recovery or judgment in favor of the Plaintiffs.
 If there is a recovery, Swartz Swidler, LLC will receive a part of any settlement obtained or money judgment entered in favor of all members of the class or their fees will be paid separately by Simmons Bank.
 If there is no recovery or judgment in Plaintiffs’ favor, Swartz Swidler, LLC will not seek any attorney’s fees or costs from any of the Plaintiffs.